aiven/devportal/docs/chm.rst

 The connection between Metabase and ClickHouse happens over HTTPS.
 You can take all necessary properties (such as host, port and user credentials) from your *Aiven for ClickHouse* page in the section **ClickHouse HTTPS & JDBC**.

 .. image:: /images/tutorials/clickhouse-metabase/database.gif
-   :alt: Animated gif showing adding a database to Metabase
+   :alt: Animated GIF showing adding a database to Metabase

-Step 6.
 Visualising the data
 ----------------------------------

 Now we can run analysis and visualise the data.
 To start with something simple, check for most popular currencies used across the menus in the dataset we have.